Chemical-free grooming aid for honeybees.

 How does it work?

-The Bee Gym is a framework consisting of four different shaped devices, which bees can use to scrape off or injure Varroa mites or other parasites.
+The Bee Gym is a framework housing four different shaped devices, which bees can use to scrape off or injure Varroa mites or other parasites.

 1 The Flipper is a protruding, shaped plastic blade.